microsoft/code-with-engineering-playbook/docs/developer-experience/copilots.md

 ### ChatGPT / Copilot Chat

 For coding, generic AI chat tools such as ChatGPT and Copilot chat are less useful, but they still have their place.
-GitHub Copilot will only answer "questions about coding" and it's interpretation of that rule can be a little restrictive.
+GitHub Copilot will only answer "questions about coding" and its interpretation of that rule can be a little restrictive.
 Some cases for using ChatGPT, Copilot chat, or M365 Researcher include:

 - **Write Documentation**.
 Copilot can write documentation, but using ChatGPT or Copilot chat, you can expand your documentation to include business information, use-cases, additional context, etc.